 We have two settings in this experiment.
 In the first setting (I), we randomly pick up 70% categories for classification and employ 5-fold cross-validation with one fold training and 4 folds testing.
-This is a standard classification setting, and our goal is to evaluate whether MLSI trained on the training data are able to derive high-quality features for new test points and obtain good classification results.
-We will compare the following three cases in our experiment:
+This is a standard classification setting, and our goal is to evaluate whether the feature mappings are generalizable to new data points.
+The second setting (II) aims to test the generalization performance of the projection methods on new categorization tasks.
+For this we consider the classification problems for the rest 30% categories.
+To make a fair comparison, we perform 5-fold cross-validation on previous unseen data (with the same size as training data), using the feature mappings derived from setting (I).

+We will compare the following three methods in our experiment: